evanx/chronica/README.md

 But the Chronic server was a terribly monolithic Java/SQL application, with an Angular front-end.
 I enjoyed learning Angular for that.
 Anyway, I abandoned that project within a few months, about a year ago.

 But monitoring software is fun to develop, and generally quite useful.
-So Chronica will re-imagine that solution, and implement it using Node/Express microservices, ReactJS, Redis and other tech.
+So Chronica will re-imagine that solution, and implement it using Node/Express microservices, ReactJS, Redis and other projects as appropriate.

 ### Chronica overview